fuzz/remote/blog/plastic.markdown

 I am not against changing immigration laws.
 If someone wants to move to Silicon Valley from outside the country to work I think that is wonderful and they should be allowed to do that.
-I do not, however, believe that the future of the technology industry lies is colocated teams.
+I do not, however, believe that the future of the technology industry lies in colocated teams.

 I have been working in the tech industry for twenty years modulo hiatuses for creative projects.
 I have spent roughly half of that time colocated and half of that time distributed.
-I do not have data to support what I am about to write;
-even if data was available there well may not be enough of it yet.
+I do not have conclusive or broad data to support what I am about to write; even if data was available there well may not be enough of it yet.
 I am very interested in having data about all of this.

 Distributed teams are an innovation enabled by technology.
 Arguments of authority--Google is not distributed, Facebook is not distributed, ask startup